 Family: Ambystomatidae – Mole Salamander family

 Size: 8 inches (20.32 cm)

-The California Tiger Salamander is a large, fossorial salamander.
+The California Tiger Salamander is a large, fossorial salamander found only in California.
 They are poor burrowers and rely on other animals, such as ground squirrels or gophers, to make their homes.
 They stay underground until November and come up to breed.
-This is usually brought on by heavy rains.
-The salamanders will travel up to a mile to find a pond to breed in.
+Heavy rains generally bring them out of their underground homes.
+The salamanders travels up to a mile to find a pond to breed in.
 The females can lay as many as 1300 eggs.
 Most larvae take between 3 to 6 months to complete their metamorphosis but some take longer.
 Occasionally, some larvae take over a year to complete their metamorphosis.

 Conservation of the California Tiger Salamander

 The California Tiger Salamander is considered both federally listed endangered and threatened species due to population declines.
 The salamander populations in Sonoma County and Santa Barbara are considered endangered.
 Meanwhile, the salamander populations in Central Valley are listed as threatened.